owncloud-archive/documentation/admin_manual/configuration/mimetypes/index.rst

 ====================

 ownCloud allows you to create aliases for mimetypes and map file extensions to a mimetype.
-This allows administrators the ability to both change the existing icons that ownCloud uses to represent certain file types and folder, as well as to use custom icons for mimetypes and file extensions which ownCloud doesn't natively support.
+These allow administrators the ability to change the existing icons that ownCloud uses to represent certain file types and folders, as well as to use custom icons for mimetypes and file extensions which ownCloud doesn't natively support.
 This is handy in a variety of situations, such as when you might want a custom audio icon for audio mimetypes, instead of the default file icon.

 Mimetype Aliases
 ----------------

 ownCloud's default mimetype configuration is defined in ``owncloud/resources/config/mimetypealiases.dist.json``, which you can see a snippet of below.
-The mimetype’s on the left and the icon used to represent that mimetype is on the right.
+The mimetype’s on the left, and the icon used to represent that mimetype is on the right.

 .. code-block:: json